smartcontractkit/external-adapters-js/packages/composites/proof-of-reserves/README.md

 # Chainlink Proof of Reserves composite adapter

-This composite adapter first queries a list of custodial contracts of a protocol, then queries the BTC balances of each of these addresses, and finally reduces the balances to one total result.
+This composite adapter first queries a list of custodial contracts of a protocol, then queries the BTC or ETH balances of each of these addresses, and finally reduces the balances to one total result.

 ## Configuration